Bee School - One Day Class

 Beekeeping isn’t always fun and games so we will talk through the pests live in the hive and what you can do to help your bees.
 We will discuss traditional techniques and natural techniques for beekeeping.
 There are lots of ways to keep bees so we will teach multiple methods so you can choose which is right for you.

 Beekeeping can be difficult to conceptualize so we will bring LOTS of supplies so you can see, touch and lift the equipment to get a better understanding of what works for you.

 Towards the end of the class, you will have the opportunity to suit up with protective gear and open up a real hive with us (weather permitting).
 This is a great way to learn, so we want this to be a part of your class.
 We will provide a protective veil, jacket, and gloves.
 You will need to wear long pants that cover the ankles and comfortable shoes.

 This class is recommended for ages 12 and up

 You’ll receive a bound student packet with tons of beginner information and local beekeeping info

-Classes will be held indoors at Red Mountain Park in Homewood
+Classes will be held indoors at Samford Universities College of Health Professions in Homewood, Alabama.

 Class time is 8:45AM-4:00PM